-- Insurance.
-Complete the information for the Compliance & Policy Office regarding the UAS, the pilot, usage, and location
+- Insurance: Complete the information for the Compliance & Policy Office regarding the UAS, the pilot, usage, and location.

 - One pilot per UAS in flight only.

-- Two Usages.
-Research use (including sponsored or non-sponsored research) or Educational use (see below under Student).
+- Two Usages: Research use (including sponsored or non-sponsored research) or Educational use (see below under Student).

-- Safety.
-The pilot or department that engages a pilot is responsible for the maintenance and use (including recommended Mines’ Safety Procedures) for the UAS.
-Licenses must be current and on the person when flying the UAS.
+- Safety: The pilot or department that engages a pilot is responsible for the maintenance and use (including recommended Mines Safety Procedures) of the UAS.

-- Planning: create a safety plan, maintenance schedule, and document all.
+- Planning: Create a safety plan, maintenance schedule, and document all.
 Keep all documentation with you during UAS usage.

 - For all indoor flight or usage in the EDGAR Mines, the pilot should obtain approval to use the space.
 Some spaces have restrictions regarding usage.

-- Outside of Mines airspace is categorized as restricted or allowable.
+- Outside of Mines, airspace is categorized as restricted or allowable.
 Check with the FAA to determine the location of each type of airspace.

-- Recording.
-Video and photographic recording of people must be pre-approved and may require waivers or other documentation.
+- Recording: Video and photographic recording of people must be pre-approved and may require waivers or other documentation.

 Licensing small UAS/drones: FAA licensing of the craft is handled through the Federal Aviation Administration and the cost is minimal.
-The registration (aka Tail) numbers must be on the UAS and registered with the Compliance & Policy office for tracking.
-Please update the compliance office on crafts that are no longer in service or newly acquired crafts.
+The registration (aka Tail) numbers must be on the UAS and registered with the Compliance & Policy Office for tracking.
+Please update the Compliance Office on crafts that are no longer in service or newly acquired crafts.

 Pilots: FAA requires small UAS pilots to be licensed to fly for research or commercial purposes.
-If the Pilot has a certification for manned aircraft, they do not need to take the sUAS pilot exam.
+If the Pilot has a certification for manned aircraft, they do not need to take the UAS pilot exam.

-Insurance for Mines’ UAS: Insurance on the usage of the UAS is available through Mines’ additional insurance policy.
+Insurance for Mines UAS: Insurance on the usage of the UAS is available through Mines additional insurance policy.
 The policy is no cost to the employee unless specific hull or payload coverage is requested.
 Registration of the UAS with the Compliance & Policy Office is required for approved flight and to ensure insurance coverage.

 Generally, the student hobbyist may not (1) fly UAS on behalf of Mines’ or a faculty/staff member in place of proper licensing or (2) receive any compensation (e.g., on/from a research project) related to that person’s operation of the aircraft at such events.
 This would transform the use to commercial or research, which has specific guidelines provided above.

-FAA Memorandum on Educational Use of UAS (May 4, 2016)
+FAA Memorandum on Educational Use of UAS

 Due to the nature of the UAS and the risk to the person(s) and structures on campus, no use by visitors is allowed.

-Mines wants to ensure the safety of its community; should you have an accident while operating a UAS, notify the Compliance & Policy Office by email or phone.
+Mines wants to ensure the safety of its community.
+Should you have an accident while operating a UAS, notify the Compliance & Policy Office by email or phone.